thomasabishop/javascript-problem-aptdd/README.md

 * Question One: `2020-01-01T00:15:00.000Z`
 * Question Two: `2020-01-01T19:15:00.000Z`

+I failed to complete Question Three.
+I have explained the approach I attempted and where I ran into difficulty in the MD file **question-three-attempt**.
 ### Running the code

 My attempted solution uses Node.js as the runtime.